gunnarvoet/niskine-proc/README.md

 |15339|M3     |Few days only|
 |15694|M3     |Full record|

+**SN3109** shows a trace of bad data where the top (steel) float was located, about 70m away from the ADCP.
+We now filter out the data by masking this bin and interpolate over the gap.

+**SN9408** has noisy data in bins 6 to about 20 due to fishing long line entangled in the mooring.
+This matches with notes from the mooring recovery showing long line to about 200m from the instrument.
+Beam 4 is noisier than beams 1 to 3.
+We still use the 4-beam solution as otherwise we don't have an error velocity to filter out bad data.
+A comparison with a 3-beam solution shows that this is the better approach.
+The percent good limit was increased to 70% for this instrument to filter out more noisy data.
+This leads to some gaps in the time series, mostly around 150m away from the ADCP, but overall the time series looks good.

+**SN14408** has a bad beam 2 that has to be masked in the processing, thus there is no error velocity available.
+Correlation is very low in the deep low-scattering environment and the correlation-based data-filtering is turned off.
+We thus only rely on a percent good criterion (reduced to 30% good) to filter out questionable data.

+**SN8065** and **SN8122** did not have pressure sensors.
+We extended the processing code to allow for depth gridding using external pressure time series.

+#### Open issues
-Still need to work out a couple issues.
+We still need to work out one issue:
 **SN13481** has a full record, however, the pressure time series is not realistic.
-It does show variations as the nearby pressure time series from other ADCPs but I need to scale it by a factor of about 25 to get to realistic pressure values.
+It does show variations as the nearby pressure time series from other ADCPs but we need to scale it by a factor of about 25 to get to realistic pressure values.
 We are still in communication with RDI trying to figure out what is going on here.

-**SN8065** and **SN8122** did not have pressure sensors.
-The processing code still needs to be extended to allow for depth gridding.
-Since both instruments returned only a few days of data, this has not been higher up on the priority list.

-**Magnetic declination** at the mooring sites is about -10.9.

 ### Flowquest
 Processing done.